Kashif Ali (cricketer, born 1998)

 Kashif Ali (born 7 February 1998) is a Pakistani-born English cricketer.

 Career

 Kashif Ali made his Twenty20 debut for the Marylebone Cricket Club in the 2018 MCC Tri-Nation Series against the Netherlands on 29 July 2018.
 Ali has also been part of Kent County Cricket Club's academy scholar programme, and Nottinghamshire County Cricket Club's second XI.

-In June 2022, Ali signed for Worcestershire County Cricket Club, becoming the first person to graduate from the South Asian Cricket Academy and sign with a first-class county side.
+In June 2022, Ali signed for Worcestershire County Cricket Club, becoming the first person to graduate from the South Asian Cricket Academy and sign with a first-class county team.
 He made his first-class debut on 25 July 2022, for Worcestershire against Derbyshire in the 2022 County Championship.

 In April 2024, Ali scored his maiden first-class cricket hundred.